MicrosoftDocs/fabric-docs/docs/data-science/customer-churn.md

 You can follow along in a notebook in one of two ways:

 - Open and run the built-in notebook in the Synapse Data Science experience.
-- Upload a notebook from GitHub to the Synapse Data Science experience.
+- Upload your notebook from GitHub to the Synapse Data Science experience.

 ### Open the built-in notebook